endurodave/AsyncMulticastDelegateModern/README.md

 # Asynchronous Delegates in C++

 A C++ delegate library capable of anonymously invoking any callable function either synchronously or asynchronously on a user-specified thread of control.
+Extensive unit tests ensure compatibility with any C++17 and higher platform.

 In C++, a delegate encapsulates a callable entity, such as a function, method, or lambda, so it can be invoked later.
 A delegate is a type-safe wrapper around a callable function that allows it to be passed around, stored, or invoked at a later time, typically within different contexts or on different threads.
 Delegates are particularly useful for event-driven programming, callbacks, or when you need to pass functions as arguments.